sourceduty/ANTI-/README.md

 > Alex: "*By attaching "ANTI-" to a word, it immediately forms a counterpart that stands in direct opposition to the original term.*"

+> "*Terms with anti- cause their own opposition.*"

 #
 ### Related Links